Determinant/loupe-flightdeck/README.rst

 Loupe Flightdeck
 ----------------

+NOTICE: please ask me for permission before using the code for any commercial purpose.

 - Only tested on `Razer Stream Controller`_ (which is an idential device to `Loupedeck Live`_, I bought it because it's cheaper).
 - Setup: ``npm install``
 - Run: ``./app.mjs``